tareqimbasher/konsole/README.md

 ## Why?
-When writing applications geared for use with the console, we often end up rolling our own helpers for formatting output, getting user input..etc.
-This library aims to make that job just a little bit easier.
+When writing applications geared for use with the console, I often end up rolling my own helpers for formatting output, getting user input..etc.
+This library aims to provide a good collection of utilities and extensions to save you from having to do it every time.

 ## Usage